Faculty Advisors

 passmoretj@vmi.edu

-Maj.
-Passmore specializes in international law and organizations, civil conflict management, and U.S. foreign policy.
-His current research addresses the role of UN peacekeeping in reducing civil war violence and promoting military reform and democratic stability.
+Lt.
+Col. Passmore specializes in international law and organizations, conflict management, and U.S. foreign policy and national security.
+His current research addresses the ability of the United Nations to mobilize resources for peacekeeping operations.

 VMI: Forging 21st Century Leaders